Interest rate stays at 5.25%: what does it mean for you?

 So always take the following with a pinch of salt.
 But here’s the current thinking.

+The driver for changing rates right now is inflation, which has been higher than wanted for the last three years.
 Increasing interest rates is seen as the key (perhaps only) way to battle inflation, the idea being we’ll save more or have more expensive debts (like mortgages), leading to us spending less.
 This will force suppliers to lower prices, which in turn will see the inflation rate drop (though in most cases that doesn’t mean prices fall, just get more expensive at a slower rate).

 However, those rate hikes take time to filter down and for the inflation rate to – in theory – come under control.
 And if you keep increasing rates the danger is it pushes the economy into recession and cause hardship for borrowers, particularly those with mortgages.

 But as ever, none of this is guaranteed!
-We could see a cut earlier, or later, or not at all.

 When is the next interest rate decision?